efacilitation/eventric/README.md

 * Explicitly set boundaries for parts of your application ([BoundedContexts](https://en.wikipedia.org/wiki/Domain-driven_design#Bounded_context) / [MicroServices](http://martinfowler.com/articles/microservices.html))
 * Separation of concerns using Commands and Queries ([CQRS](http://msdn.microsoft.com/en-us/library/jj554200.aspx))
 * Capture all changes to your application state as a sequence of events ([EventSourcing](http://martinfowler.com/eaaDev/EventSourcing.html) / [DomainEvents](http://www.udidahan.com/2009/06/14/domain-events-salvation/))

+## A Note on DDD

+Please keep in mind that eventric.js supplies you with a code structure that has a common-sense in the DDD/CQRS community - but you really should get to know the tactical side of DDD as well, which is at least so important as the technical BuildingBlocks!
+When you dive into the DDD topic you will quickly learn, that the BoundedContext is mostly refered to as a tactical pattern.
+We decided to make it a technical pattern too, so it's easier to grasp the overall concept of the ContextMap and integration of BoundedContexts.

 ## Getting started